Xolof/incident-map/README.md

 The app is meant to be run as a native app through Apache Cordova.

+After setting up Cordova in your environment a platform can be added with `cordova platform add --save browser` or `cordova platform add --save android`.
+The app can then be started with `cordova run browser` or `cordova run android`.

 ## Info in Swedish

 ### Specifikation